 Addressing modes are techniques used in computer architecture to specify the method for calculating the effective address of an operand.

-• The effective address is the location in memory that holds the operand.
+Thank you for reading this post, don't forget to subscribe!• The effective address is the location in memory that holds the operand.

 • Different addressing modes provide flexibility in accessing operands, optimizing code, and utilizing memory efficiently.